Skip to content

 • Scan SMTPS

-If protocols are enabled here, the matching standard ports must also be included in the rule’s Services or added through Add ports.
+If you activate protocols there, the appropriate standard ports must also be included in the Services of the rule or added via Add ports.

-Practical example: An internal mail server may send SMTP externally.
-A separate server rule is created, logging is enabled and email scanning is checked according to the mail architecture.
+Practical example: An internal mail server is allowed to send SMTP externally.
+A separate server rule is then created, logging is activated and email scanning is checked to match the mail architecture.

 Check after saving

-After saving, the rule should be tested instead of assuming that everything works correctly.
+After saving, you should test the rule and not just assume that everything works correctly.

 1. Is the rule in the correct position?